Saddam-tech/eth-wld-bridge/README.md

 The BridgeBase is a major contract forked from Cosmos Gravity Bridge that holds the main functions and stores the users' funds.

+- The BridgeBase contract has to be deployed both on Ethereum and Worldland and node has to be started to listen to events coming from contracts.

 There are two main functionalities:

 ### - ETH to Wrapped ETH transfer: